Riley Greene Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.02 team ERA ranks 13th among all league pitching staffs.
+- The Yankees have the 12th-ranked team ERA across all MLB pitching staffs (4.01).

-- The Yankees rank 20th in baseball in home runs surrendered (164 total, 1.2 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs allowed (166 total, 1.2 per game).

-- In his last time out on Friday against the Tampa Bay Rays, the right-hander tossed 7 2/3 innings, giving up one earned run while surrendering three hits.
+- The right-hander's most recent appearance came on Saturday against the Tampa Bay Rays, when he went 6 2/3 innings, surrendering one earned run while allowing six hits.

+- The 27-year-old has put up an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.